marcio-azevedo/SomeKindOfFantasyFootball/README.md

 # SomeKindOfFantasyFootball
-This is a code kata to experience F#.
+This is a code kata to experience F# and the development of Web Applications.